bryceshirley/iris-gpubench/README.md

 - **Flexible Command-Line Interface**: Offers a customizable monitoring process with a variety of command-line arguments.
 - **Real-time Logging**: Supports live prints of Docker container or Tmux logs.

-This tool is ideal for evaluating GPU application performance, measuring environmental impact, and optimizing GPU performance.
+This tool is ideal for evaluating GPU application performance, measuring environmental impact, optimizing GPU performance, and informing purchasing decisions by testing applications on different hardware configurations.

 ---